iamdcj/es-whatever/src/functions/arrow-functions/README.md

 # Arrow Functions

-Arrows functions are a less verbose variant of regular functions in JavaScript.
+Arrows functions are a syntatical succint variant of regular functions in JavaScript.

+They do not behave exactly as per regular functions, but do provide a faster method of declaring resuable chunks of executional code.

 ## Syntax